 So, John’s stunning message of two divine persons in heaven was not new to the Scriptures.
 What was new was that John understood what he was saying, whereas Old Testament men of God were kept in the dark concerning their own prophecies about God’s Son (1Pet.
 1:9–12).

 An excellent example of this mysterious inspiration can be found in the eighth chapter of Proverbs.
 There, Christ, “the wisdom of God” (1Cor.
-1:24), speaks of the beginning of his life with the Father: “The LORD created me the beginning of His way, the first of His works.
-I was anointed from eternity, before the beginning, before the earth existed.”
+1:24), speaks of the beginning of his life with the Father: “The Lord created me the beginning of His way, the first of His works.
+I was anointed from eternity, before the beginning, before the earth existed” (Prov.
+8:22–23).
 In Revelation, the Son testified again of being created by the Father; there, he called himself “the beginning of the creation of God” (Rev. 3:14).

 In Proverbs 8, ignorant of the meaning of his own words, King David continued his testimony of God’s Son: “When He decreed the foundations of the earth, I was at His side, like a master workman, daily His great delight, always laughing in His presence.”
 Just imagine!
 Prior to the creation of anything else, Christ was ecstatic with joy – just to exist in the presence of his Father!
 In this same chapter, the Son declares himself to have been “brought forth” before the oceans and mountains were created.
 He also tells us that “when He prepared the heavens, I was there.”
 Before anything existed, the Father created for Himself a Son, who then created everything else (Jn.
 1:3).
 And they were both very happy.

-In saying, “I am Alpha and Omega, the beginning and the end, the first and the last” (Rev. 22:13), the Son of God was declaring that he was the first and the last thing the Father created.
+In saying, “I am Alpha and Omega, the first and the last, the beginning and the end” (Rev. 22:13), the Son of God was declaring that he was the first and the last thing the Father created.
 All else was created by the Son: the heavens, the earth, humans and heavenly beings, animals and plants – everything, everywhere – was created by the Son.
 When, in Genesis 1:26, the Father said, “Let us make man in our image,” the “us” in that verse was the Father speaking to His Son, who then created man according to the will of his Father.
 By his Father’s power and wisdom, the Son created everything – except himself.
 Therefore,

 Jesus is not the Father, but he walked so perfectly in the Father’s will that anyone who saw Jesus was seeing God in action (Jn.
 14:7).
 Jesus showed us the Father (Jn.
 14:8–9) by doing the Father’s will.
 To know Jesus is to know the Father because Jesus and his Father are of the same mind, the same judgment, the same love and purpose.
 This is the unity Jesus prayed would be given to us, and if there is any prayer that is acceptable with the Father, it must be that we who believe in His Son may experience the harmony they share.